 The ideal conditions provided for the Summer Academy and the unusually calm environment will certainly inspire the participants of the Masterclass just as well - as it has all the musicians who have so far been a guest of the Károlyi kastély.

 The name of the Károlyis, - one of the most well-known historical families in Hungary – has been agglutinated with the most noble purposes such as the support for science and art.

-The Károlyi kastély in Fehérvárcsurgó, which is a place for several different kind of cultural events is also where we organise the Echo Summer Academy - with the artisitic guidance of Balázs Fülei - between the 6th and 15th of July, 2017.
+The Károlyi kastély in Fehérvárcsurgó, which is a place for several different kind of cultural events is also where we organise the Echo Summer Academy - with the artisitic guidance of Balázs Fülei - between the 14th and 21th of July, 2024.
 You can relax here after a stressful year; there are no exams, no compulsory pieces or instructions – only making music for the love of it.
 The environment is just the way every composer dreams it to be – an island far from the noise of the city: truly suitable for artistic work, the quality of which is guaranteed by the names of three teachers of the Liszt Academy in Budapest: Péter Kováts, violinist, István Varga, cellist and Balázs Fülei, pianist.
 Piano accompanists in string classes: Mária Kovalszki and Imre Dani.

 Pinetrees older than a hundred years, lindens, oaks, chestnut trees, a small lake, bridges and promenades make up that giant, arboretum-like park in which the classicist style castle – the work of Miklós Ybl and Heinrich Koch – resides.
 From 1834, the property came to the possession of Count György Károlyi, one of the founder members of the Hungarian Scientific Academy.
 The current trustee, György Károlyi with his wife, Angelica created the József Károlyi Foundation that is responsible for the renovation and current operation of the building and also being a partner of the Echo Summer Academy.